 1. A personal trainer can look at your physical condition and write a workout plan that will help you meet your specific physical fitness goals.
 If, for instance, you have been steadily exercising for years but you have seen very little muscle development, a personal trainer can help you tweak your workout to fit your fitness level and your body type, thereby ensuring that the strength of your biceps (or your triceps or your gluteus maximus or all the muscles in your whole body) are seen by everyone you know.
-A personal trainer can help you work out through injuries by ensuring a workout that gets your heart rate up but does not exacerbate the damage.
+Hiring a personal trainer can help you work out through injuries by ensuring a workout that gets your heart rate up but does not exacerbate the damage.
 A personal trainer can help you lose weight, develop muscle definition, or lower your BMI.
 Often, a personal trainer can help you do all of this and more.

 2. A personal trainer will watch you exercise and will be able to make sure that you are using the correct form.
 We all like to think that we are using correct form while in reality we just cannot watch ourselves exercise the way someone else can.
 Incorrect form can lead to, at best, a lack of results, and at worse, some very serious injuries.
+One of the main benefits of a personal trainer being right next to you.

 3. Accountability.
 The modern lifestyle is truly a busy one and offers unlimited opportunities to work, and unlimited opportunities to indulge in entertainment.
 These two extreme time-suckers are often mashed into life with little time left to do the things that can actually improve our lives, like working out.
 By hiring a personal trainer, you are hiring someone who will be passionate about your physical wellbeing.
 You will have appointments with this person; most of us are more likely to keep an appointment with a personal trainer than we are to work out on our own.